omnivore-app/docs.omnivore/docs/using/saving.md

 ## Saving from Your Omnivore Library

-1. In the upper right corner of your Library, tap the Add Link button.
+1. In the upper right corner (or at the bottom of the sidebar in the web version) of your Library, tap the Add Link button.
 2. Enter the URL you wish to save and tap Add Link.
 3. The link will appear in your Library the next time you refresh it.